Autoregression: Time Series, Models, Trading, Python and more

 • Determine the appropriate lag order (p) based on the autocorrelation function (ACF) and partial autocorrelation function (PACF) plots.

-• Decide on the inclusion of any exogenous variables or external predictors that may improve the model's forecasting ability.
+• Decide on including any exogenous variables or external predictors that may improve the model's forecasting ability.

 Step 5: Model Estimation

-• Fit the model on the training data and validate its performance on the validation set.
+• Fit the model on the training data.

-• Use metrics such as Mean Absolute Error (MAE), Root Mean Square Error (RMSE), or forecast accuracy to assess the model's predictive accuracy.
+• Perform statistical metrics such as Mean Absolute Error (MAE) and root Mean Square Error (RMSE) to assess the model's predictive accuracy using the test data.

 Step 7: Model Refinement